Reef conservation in Malaysia - Paradise in peril: Studying & protecting reefs of the Pulau Tioman Marine Park, Malaysia

 This SCUBA diving expedition will take you to Tioman, the Malaysian island named by Time Magazine as one of the world's most beautiful.
-Working in a small group of fellow divers, and based on a very comfortable and modern liveaboard yacht, you will assist the local researcher to study and protect the local Marine Park's beautiful but fragile coral reefs.
+Working in a small group of fellow divers and volunteers in Malaysia, and based on a very comfortable and modern liveaboard yacht, you will assist the local researcher to study and protect the local Marine Park's beautiful but fragile coral reefs.
 Diving two to four times a day, the expedition includes training as a Reef Check EcoDiver; with this qualification you are eligible to apply for PADI or NAUI Reef Check Speciality Course certification after the expedition.
 Please note that you need to be a fully qualified diver to take part in this expedition (minimum PADI Open Water or equivalent).
 For the 22 - 29 August group you must be a fully qualified Reef Check EcoDiver (Indo-Pacific region) to be able to participate (for the 14 - 21 August group, Reef Check training is part of the expedition).
 You can also take part in both groups, as you will be a qualified EcoDiver after group 1.